trexwithoutt/SaaS_genomicsAnnotation/README.md

 	Premium users will be required to provide a credit card for payment of the service subscription.
 The GAS will integrate with Stripe (www.stripe.com) for credit card payment processing.
 No real credit cards are required for the project.

 - **Submit an annotation job**

+	Free users may only submit jobs of up to a certain size.
+Premium users may submit any size job.
+If a Free user submits an oversized job, the system will refuse it and will prompt to the user to convert to a Premium user.

 ### Refrences